 Structure of the Oral Defence

-- Defence chair (student’s supervisor) introduces student and thesis title
+- Defence chair (appointed by Program Director) introduces student and thesis title

 - Student makes a public presentation of the dissertation (approximately 20-30 minutes)